HUSTLE Defense Accelerator Frequently Asked Questions

 Is additional support provided to me and my startup as part of the HUSTLE Defense Accelerator?

 Yes, in addition to the curricula and guest speakers, participants will also have access to mentors and subject matter experts (SME).
 Furthermore, teams are eligible to compete for prize money as part of Demo Day, and 12 months of support post Demo Day.
+Also, teams selected to participate in the cohort will receive prize money based on their category of startup company.

 What does the HUSTLE Defense Accelerator involve?